TechDroid-Creator/intern-code/README.md

 # Issues

-Since Github's APi for search has rate-limiting implemented, for large organisations with a lot of repos the code fails.
+Since Github's APi for search has rate-limiting of 5000 requests per hour implemented, for large organisations with a lot of repos the code fails.

+When trying to run the program for various tets cases in short intervals of time, if the peogram pops an error as show in error1.jpg refer to public-token-list.txt to bypass this restriction.